-Jack R. Smith began his tenure as superintendent of Montgomery County Public Schools (MCPS) on July 1, 2016.
+Jack R. Smith began his tenure as superintendent of Montgomery County Public Schools (MCPS) on July 1, 2016 and is now in his second term as superintendent.

 A dedicated lifelong educator, Dr. Smith has been a classroom teacher, principal, curriculum director, and a local superintendent of schools.